eresearchqut/trrf/docs/setup/windows.md

 ## Installation

-### Git for Windows
-1. Download the latest version of [Git for Windows](https://gitforwindows.org/)
-2. Run the installer with the following non-default configuration:
-    * Configuration the line ending conversions: Checkout as-is, commit Unix-style endings.
-    * Configuration extra options: Enable symbolic links
-3. Use git to clone the code repository.

 ### Docker Desktop for Windows
-Download latest version from [Docker](https://www.docker.com/products/docker-desktop)
+Download the latest version from [Docker](https://www.docker.com/products/docker-desktop)
 * Accept option to install required Windows components for WSL 2
 * Perform a system restart when prompted
 * Start Docker, you will be prompted to install an update package for WSL